mehulagg/gitlab/doc/user/application_security/dependency_scanning/index.md

 ## Troubleshooting

-### Working around missing support for certain language
+### Working around missing support for certain languages

 As noted in the ["Supported languages" section](#supported-languages-and-package-managers) some dependency definition files are not yet supported.

-Nonetheless, Dependency Scanning can be achieved by converting the definition file.
-Converters may be provided by the language, package manager or third-party tooling.
+Nonetheless, Dependency Scanning can be achieved if the language, a package manager or a third-party tool offer a possibility to convert the definition file into a supported format.

 Generally, the approach is the following:

 1. Define a dedicated converter job in your `.gitlab-ci.yml` file.
    Use a suitable Docker image and/or script to facilitate the conversion.
 1. Let that job upload the converted, supported file as an artifact.
-1. Make the `dependency_scanning` job depend on the converter job.
+1. Add [`dependencies: ["convert"]`](../../../ci/yaml/README.md#dependencies)
+   to your `dependency_scanning` job to make use of the converted definitions files.

 For example, the currently unsupported `poetry.lock` file can be [exported](https://python-poetry.org/docs/cli/#export)